Eating My Way Through

 Try it here: The dish is a specialty from La Gomera and they do it best, however anywhere offering the soup as a starter on the menu del día will give you a good idea what it’s all about.
 My fave was at Las Chacaras near Hermigua in La Gomera.

 Some of my favorites from the region include cherne (stone bass), sama (sea bream) and vieja (parrot fish).
-Cherne is a white fish, usually served grilled on the outside, juicy on the inside and smothered in mojo verde.
+Cherne is a white fish, usually served grilled and crispy on the outside, juicy on the inside and smothered in mojo verde.
 Sama is a larger fish, often stuffed with garlic, doused with EVOO and served on a large platter to share with friends and family.
 Not sure which to choose?
 Try ordering a parrilada – a big mixed platter of different fish and/or shellfish, usually accompanied by potatoes or other root veggies.

-Try it here: One of the most memorable meals I’ve had in the islands was at the gorgeous El Burgado in Buenavista del Norte, Tenerife – exquisite grilled sama, tuna tartare and mussels, set amidst small streams trickling down into the ocean beside us.
+Try it here: One of the most memorable meals I’ve had in the islands was at the gorgeous El Burgado in Buenavista del Norte, Tenerife – exquisite grilled sama, tuna tartare and mussels, served at our outdoor table amidst small streams trickling down into the ocean beside us.
 It’s not necessary, however, to do fancy to get good fish.
 Most of the sea side chiringuitos will leave your mouth watering for more.

 Like their fishy friends, I found it similarly impossible to pick just one or two species of shellfish from the islands.
 Some of the most popular shellfish dishes include chipirones (baby squid, usually breaded and fried), pulpo frito (octopus – fried instead of boiled like is common in northern Spain), langostinos (prawns), mejillones (mussels) and one of my faves, lapas (limpets).